BrunaDan7as/Instagram/README.md

-# Projeto-Instagram
+# Project-Instagram
-Projeto da página de login do instagram para treinar HTML e CSS.
+Project of Instagram login page to practice HTML and CSS.